IRLL/HierarchyCraft/paper.md

 # Summary
 Hierarchical reasoning poses a fundamental challenge in the field of artificial intelligence [@botvinick2014model].
 Existing methods may struggle when confronted with hierarchical tasks [@bacon2017option,@heess2016learning,@nachum2018data], yet there is a scarcity of suitable environments or benchmarks designed to comprehend how the structure of the underlying hierarchy influence a task difficulty.
 Our software represents a crucial initial step in the development of tools aimed at addressing research questions related to hierarchical reasoning.

 We introduce **HierarchyCraft**, a lightweight environment builder designed for creating hierarchical reasoning tasks that do not necessitate feature extraction.
-This includes tasks containing pixel images, text, sound, or any data requiring deep-learning based feature extraction.
+This includes tasks involving pixel images, text, sound, or other data types where deep learning-based feature extraction is commonly employed.
 HierarchyCraft serves a dual purpose by offering a set of pre-defined hierarchical environments and simplifying the process of creating customized hierarchical environments.